Tracial states on groupoid $C^*$-algebras and essential freeness: introduction

-In recent years, there is increasing interest in the classification of crossed products of $C^*$-algebras $C_0(X)\rtimes_{\nu} \Gamma$ arising from discrete amenable group actions on locally compact Hausdorff spaces $\Gamma \curvearrowright X$ (see, \emph{e.g.}, \cite{MR4534134, CLS21, MR3732883, MR4167017, KN21, MR4066584, LM23, MR3906305, MR4438064,N23,Niu19,MR4315611}).
+In recent years, there has been increasing interest in the classification of crossed products of $C^*$-algebras $C_0(X)\rtimes_{\nu} \Gamma$ arising from discrete amenable group actions on locally compact Hausdorff spaces $\Gamma \curvearrowright X$ (see, \emph{e.g.}, \cite{MR4534134, CLS21, MR3732883, MR4167017, KN21, MR4066584, LM23, MR3906305, MR4438064,N23,Niu19,MR4315611}).
 One of the key ingredients in those proofs is that every tracial state $\tau$ on $C_0(X)\rtimes_{\nu} \Gamma$ is \emph{canonical} in the sense that $\tau=\tau|_{C_0(X)} \circ E$, where $E:C_0(X)\rtimes_{\nu} \Gamma \to C_0(X)$ is the canonical conditional expectation.
 Actually, it was shown in \cite[Theorem~2.7]{KTT90} that every tracial state on the \emph{maximal} crossed product $C(X)\rtimes \Gamma$ of an action on a compact Hausdorff space $X$ is canonical if and only if the action is essentially free with respect to all invariant probability Radon measures on $X$.
-While every tracial state on the \emph{reduced} crossed product $C(X)\rtimes_r \Gamma$ is canonical if and only if the action of the \emph{amenable radical} $R_a(\Gamma)$ of $\Gamma$ (\emph{i.e.}, the largest amenable normal subgroup in $\Gamma$) on $X$ is essentially free with respect to all invariant probability Radon measures on $X$ (see \cite[Corollary 1.12]{Urs21}).
+On the other hand, every tracial state on the \emph{reduced} crossed product $C(X)\rtimes_r \Gamma$ is canonical if and only if the action of the \emph{amenable radical} $R_a(\Gamma)$ of $\Gamma$ (\emph{i.e.}, the largest amenable normal subgroup in $\Gamma$) on $X$ is essentially free with respect to all invariant probability Radon measures on $X$ (see \cite[Corollary 1.12]{Urs21}).

 On the other hand, X. Li was able to show that all classifiable $C^*$-algebras necessarily arise from twisted \'{e}tale groupoids (see \cite{MR4054809}).
-Hence, it is natural to consider canonical tracial states on groupoid $C^*$-algebras $C_{\nu}^*(\G)$ of locally compact Hausdorff \'{e}tale groupoids $\G$.
-Similarly, a tracial state $\tau$ on a groupoid $C^*$-algebra $C_{\nu}^*(\G)$ is canonical if $\tau=\tau|_{C_0(\Gz)} \circ E$, where $E:C_{\nu}^*(\G) \to C_0(\Gz)$ is the canonical conditional expectation.
-If we let $\mu$ be the uniquely associated invariant probability Radon measure on $\Gz$ to $\tau|_{C_0(\Gz)}$, then it follows from \cite[Corollary~1.2]{Nes13} and \cite[Corollary 2.4]{NS22} that if $\G$ is second countable, then a tracial state $\tau$ on the \emph{maximal} groupoid $C^*$-algebra $C^*(\G)$ is canonical if and only if $\G$ is \emph{essentially free with respect to the associated measure $\mu$} (see Definition~\ref{defn:ess free}).
+Hence, it is natural to consider canonical tracial states on general groupoid $C^*$-algebras $C_{\nu}^*(\G)$ of locally compact Hausdorff \'{e}tale groupoids $\G$.
+Similarly, a tracial state $\tau$ on $C_{\nu}^*(\G)$ is canonical if $\tau=\tau|_{C_0(\Gz)} \circ E$, where $E:C_{\nu}^*(\G) \to C_0(\Gz)$ is the canonical conditional expectation.
+If we let $\mu$ be the uniquely associated invariant probability Radon measure on $\Gz$ to $\tau|_{C_0(\Gz)}$, then it follows from \cite[Corollary~1.2]{Nes13} and \cite[Corollary 2.4]{NS22} that if $\G$ is second-countable, then a tracial state $\tau$ on the \emph{maximal} groupoid $C^*$-algebra $C^*(\G)$ is canonical if and only if $\G$ is \emph{essentially free with respect to the associated measure $\mu$} (see Definition~\ref{defn:ess free}).